OfficeDev/office-js-docs-reference/docs/docs-ref-autogen/overview/overview.md

 The JavaScript API for Office enables you to create web applications that interact with the object models in Office host applications.
 Use this section to learn more about the classes, methods, and other types available for building Office Add-ins.

-The following is a list of host-specific requirement sets (and the cross-host Common APIs).
-Each item links to a version of the API reference documentation that is supported by that requirement set (e.g. ExcelApi 1.3 shows APIs in ExcelApi 1.1, 1.2, 1.3 as well as the Common API).
+The following is a list of [requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets) for the [supported Office host applications](/office/dev/add-ins/overview/office-add-in-availability).
+Each item links to a version of the API reference documentation that is supported by that requirement set (e.g. ExcelApi 1.3 shows APIs in ExcelApi 1.1, 1.2, 1.3 as well as the Common APIs).
+Common API content includes all the [Common API requirement sets](/office/dev/add-ins/reference/requirement-sets/office-add-in-requirement-sets).

 `ExcelApiOnline 1.1` is a special requirement set.
 It contains the latest APIs for Excel on the web, but those APIs may not yet be fully supported across all platforms.
 See [Excel JavaScript API online-only requirement set](/office/dev/add-ins/reference/requirement-sets/excel-api-online-requirement-set) for more information.

 > [!TIP]
 > Choose a link on this page to view reference documentation for APIs supported by the specified requirement set, or use the filter selection drop-down menu above the table of contents to change the requirement set at any time.

-<h2>Office Add-ins host-specific requirement sets</h2>
+<h2>Office Add-ins hosts</h2>

 <ul class="cardsK panelContent cols cols3">
     <li>